am8850/azure-docs/AKS.md

     - Azure Container Monitoring
     - Application Insights in containers
 - Deploying a solution to AKS
+  - Provisioning a cluster
+    - Getting credentials
   - Basic kubectl commands to deploy a deployment and a service

 ## Intermediate